MakeSchool-Tutorials/Personal-Finance/P03-Projecting-Kept-Money/content.md

 Kept money = [Get check from employer] - [employer withholds taxes] - [pay ISA] - [put some money in savings] - [personal expenses]
 ```

 For this reason we start with income and reduce that income total by costs.

+# Calculate Retained Income

-To format this effectively, financial modelists often write “less” in descriptions of line items to clearly note when an item is deducting from the original income.
+To format this function effectively, financial modelists often write “less” in descriptions of line items to clearly note when an item is deducting from the original income.

 >[action]
 > Let’s calculate how much of your income you retain per **month** given ISA, taxes, savings, intended saving ratio.